 Kari A. Fisher, LCSW, MEd, PPSC

-Kari A. Fisher, LSCW, MEd, PPSC is Associate Director of the Curry Psychology Group and a licensed therapist for adults, children and couples.
+Kari A. Fisher, LSCW, MEd, PPSC is Associate Director of the Curry Psychology Group and a licensed therapist for adults, children, and families.

 Kari earned a Masters Degree in Social Work (MSW) from USC with a concentration in Families and Children and a sub‑concentration in School Settings.

 She then completed a second Masters Degree in Education and Applied Behavior Analysis (MEd); furthering her expertise in child and adolescent behavior.
 In addition to being a Licensed Clinical Social Worker (LCSW) and child therapist, Kari is a credentialed Pupil Personnel Services Provider (PPSC) and substitute teacher for the state of California.
 She has more than 10 years of experience in child therapy and special education, having previously worked as a Behavior Therapist and Special Education Instructional Assistant for the San Diego and Compton Unified School Districts, as well as Olive Crest Academy in Orange County.

 Kari’s exceptional talents made her the first and only master’s-level trainee to be accepted into the Curry Psychology Group’s doctoral residency program- a two-year post-graduate training program which prepares doctors of psychology to obtain licensure as clinical psychologists.

 By completing this program, Kari fulfilled the advanced doctoral-level training requirements for independent psychological practice; including competency in complex diagnostic reasoning, research-based treatment planning, and ethical case management.